-The Jesus Mysteries Hoax, A Critical Review of The Jesus Mysteries by Timothy Freke and Peter Gandy
+A critical review of The Jesus Mysteries by Timothy Freke and Peter Gandy

 Freke and Gandy give the impression that Judaism at that time was heavily influenced by pagan beliefs, so it sounds like a fertile place for a Jewish/pagan mystery religion to arise.
 They write,

 “A Jewish scripture called 2 Maccabees records that the temple of Jerusalem itself was transformed into a Greek temple to Zeus and festivals of Dionysus were celebrated.”
-(1)
+(Timothy Freke and Peter Gandy, The Jesus Mysteries, Thorsons, London, 1999, p 217)

 2 Maccabees actually says that in 167 BC the Greek king Antiochus Epiphanes desecrated the Temple by setting up a statue of Zeus, tried to suppress Judaism by forcing them to participate in the festival of Dionysus and convert to paganism (2 Maccabees 6:1-11).
 This provoked the Maccabean Revolt in which the Jews won their independence and there was a conservative Jewish backlash against paganism.
 Judaism at the time of Jesus was anti-pagan, rather than open to pagan influences.

 Freke and Gandy suggest that the idea of a Jewish dying and rising godman may have come from the Therapeutae, a Jewish mystery religion sect in Alexandria.
-They are supposed to have merged the pagan dying and rising god motif with the Jewish expectations of the Messiah (2).
+They are supposed to have merged the pagan dying and rising god motif with the Jewish expectations of the Messiah (The Jesus Mysteries, p 232-233).
 Our only knowledge for the Therapeutae comes from On the Contemplative Life by the Alexandrian Jew Philo (circa 20 BC -50 AD).
 He did not say anything about them believing in a dying and rising god.

 Freke and Gandy claim that the ancient mystery religions, devoted to Dionysus, Osiris, Mithras, Attis and other gods, believed in a godman who was born of a virgin, died and rose again and did other things which Christians later attributed to Jesus.
 However they write,

 “Although no single Pagan myth completely parallels the story of Jesus, the mythic motifs which make up the story of the Jewish godman had already existed for centuries in the various stories told of Osiris-Dionysus and his greatest prophets.”
-(3)
+(The Jesus Mysteries, p 34)

 In other words, they went through the literature of the ancient world about both historical and mythological figures and found instances where someone did something similar to Jesus and argued that the Christians copied this.
 I could probably do the same thing and find parallels from the ancient world about the lives of Freke and Gandy.
 They went to university – so did Plato.